jgithubs/jsplayarea/README.md

 # Project Overview

-This project is enhance the game pieces for a board game.
+This project enhances game pieces for a board game.
-The example here is to use checker pieces.
+The selected game is checkers and the checker piece will be modified.
-The piece is moderenize by placing a RFID chip inside the piece.
+The modification is to place an RFID chip inside a 3D printed checker piece.
-When the RFID tag is registered with the project, the student will provide content when the RFID chip is scanned across the RFID reader.
+When the RFID tag is registered with the Raspberry Pi, the student will provide their content that consist of a audio file and pictures.
-The details to create the project is described and [published on GitHub](https://github.com/jgithubs/jsplayarea).
+The details to create the project is [described and published](https://github.com/jgithubs/jsplayarea) on GitHub.

 ## Project Components

 The hardware is an RFID reader connected to a Raspberry Pi.
 When the RFID reads a know tag, it will signal playback of music with associated images.
 A 3D part will be created and a known RFID tag will be placed inside of the game piece.
-When the game piece comes off the board, the player will swipe the piece across the RFID reader.
+When the game piece comes off the board, the player will swipe it across the RFID reader.
-The player's selected images and music will be played on a HDMI screen.
+The student's content will play on a HDMI screen that has a built in speaker.

 * [Hardware/Software installation](hw-project.md) for Project
 * [Development files for picture/audio/RFID](sw-development.md)